MicrosoftDocs/dynamics-365-ai/ai-docs/sales/connect-a-segment-to-sequence.md

 ---
-title: "Connect a segment to a sequence in the sales accelerator | MicrosoftDocs"
+title: "Connect segment to sequence in the sales accelerator | MicrosoftDocs"
-description: "Learn how to connect a segment to sequence in the sales accelerator." ms.date: 04/09/2021 ms.topic: article
+description: "Connect a segment to a sequence based on the entity that the sequence is created in the sales accelerator." ms.date: 04/09/2021 ms.topic: article
 author: udaykirang